tradingstrategy-ai/dex-live-algorithmic-trading-example/README.md

 You need a hot wallet

 - It costs ETH/MATIC/etc. to broadcast the transactions for your trades
-- A hot wallet it's just EVM account
+- A hot wallet is just an EVM account with the associated private key

 ## Step 7.a: Generate a private key